haihala/whoops-all-grapplers/docs/gameplay spec/characters/Mizku.md

 	- Relatively fast and small projectile with a slight arc to it
 	- Consumes a [[#Kunai]] on use, can't use if you have none
 - Maybe add an air version later?

-## Rope dart
-- Very raw idea, not sure how it would work, but it fits the visual identity and could be interesting